nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 twitter: gerald_arthur
 ---

-*Updated December 15, 2017*

-*Hi!
-I'm [Geoff Hing](https://twitter.com/geoffhing), a news applications developer who was filling in for [Juan Elosua](https://twitter.com/jjelosua) while he was on family leave welcoming his child into the world.
-[Matthew Zhang](https://twitter.com/_mazhang) started as the team's intern around the same time, and as we wrap up our time out NPR, we're also adding a few notes about how we've set up our development environments.
-This guide helps you get a solid Python environment set up, which we use for daily graphics, data analysis and application development.*
+After 8 years, and countless revisions, we're finally reposting our step by step guide to setting up your machine the way we do at NPR Apps.
+Like the [classic version](https://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html), first authored in 2013 by [Gerald Rich](https://twitter.com/newsroomdev), this will be a living document, repeatedly updated as systems and software update.

-*[David Eads](http://twitter.com/eads), [Livia Labate](http://twitter.com/livlab), [Tyler Fisher](http://twitter.com/tylrfishr), [Shelly Tan](http://twitter.com/Tan_Shelly), [Helga Salinas](http://twitter.com/Helga_Salinas), [Juan Elosua](https://twitter.com/jjelosua) and [Miles Watkins](https://github.com/mileswwatkins) have also contributed to this post.*
+[Geoff Hing](https://twitter.com/geoffhing), [David Eads](https://twitter.com/eads), [Livia Labate](https://twitter.com/livlab), [Tyler Fisher](https://twitter.com/tylrfishr), [Shelly Tan](https://twitter.com/Tan_Shelly), [Helga Salinas](https://twitter.com/Helga_Salinas), [Juan Elosua](https://twitter.com/jjelosua), [Miles Watkins](https://github.com/mileswwatkins) and [Thomas Wilburn](https://twitter.com/thomaswilburn) have also contributed to this post.

-I joined the News Apps team a week ago in their shiny new DC offices, and in-between eating awesome food and Tiny Desk concerts, we've been documenting the best way to get other journalists setup to build news apps like the pros.

-The following steps will help you convert your laptop to hacktop, assuming you're working on a new Mac with macOS 10.12, or Sierra, installed.
-Each Mac operating system is a little different, so we're starting from scratch with the latest OS.
+The following steps assume you're working on a new Mac with macOS Catalina 10.15 or more recent.
+These directions should generally be applicable for anything more recent than Catalina as well.

 ## Chapter 0: Prerequisites

 ### Are you an administrator?
 We'll be installing a number of programs from the command line in this tutorial, so that means you must have administrative privileges.
 If you're not an admin, talk with your friendly IT Department.

+**tktk update this section with my own screenshot**

 Click on the Apple menu > System Preferences > Users & Groups and check your status against this handy screenshot.